How to Start an LLC in Pennsylvania

 Alternatively, you can also consider using a professional registered office service provider/registered agent service.
 These companies specialize in offering this service and provide the registered office address for thousands of PA companies.
-Expect to spend around $150/year for a registered agent service – we recommend Northwest Registered Agent or ZenBusiness.
+Expect to spend around $150/year for a registered agent service – we recommend ZenBusiness or Northwest Registered Agent.

 Note: This step is optional, but recommended.